JHShovon/Svelte-Tailwind-Vite-Startup/README.md

-# Svelte + Vite
+# Svelte + Vite + Tailwind

-This template should help get you started developing with Svelte in Vite.
+This template should help get you started developing with Svelte, Tailwind in Vite.

 ## Recommended IDE Setup